onlinerake.OnlineRakingMWUΒΆ

 weights

-Return a copy of the current weight vector.
+Get copy of current weight vector.

 Consume a single observation and update weights multiplicatively.